rxrc/vimrc/README.md

 Overall configuration then follows a normal plugin structure.

-For documentation of the methodology behind my specific Vim environment, including usage tips, see `:help rxrc/vimrc` or view [vimrc.txt](./doc/vimrc.txt) directly.
+For documentation of the methodology behind my specific Vim environment, including tips, usage, and a reference of custom mappings, see `:help rxrc/vimrc` or view [vimrc.txt](./doc/vimrc.txt) directly.

 [vim-plug]: https://github.com/junegunn/vim-plug